 The Gold Card has an annual fee of $250 (NOT waived the first year).
 But this fee is offset by a $100 airline travel credit like the one offered with the Platinum Card.
 Also offsetting the fee is $120 in hard to use restaurant credits.
 These credits are offered at $10 per month and can really only be used for tipping.

-Nonetheless, the Gold Card is the best alternative for those who want to earn MR points quickly.
+Nonetheless, the Gold Card is the best alternative for those who want to earn MR points quickly on more expenses.
 It’s also the better card for travelers who do not want or cannot use the Platinum Card’s perks.

 Chase Sapphire Reserve